lisa-pinto/thesis-site/content/post/LCM romeo.md

 ## What are Factors and Multiples

-### A factor is simply a number that fits into another
+A factor is simply a number that fits into another
 {{< rawhtml >}}
 <div class="center">
 <img src="/images/2factors.png" style="width:400px;">
 </div>
 {{< /rawhtml >}}

-In the above images, you can see that 2, 3 and 6, all fit into the number 6
+In the above image, you can see that 2 fits into 6, which means 2 is a factor of 6.

-### A Multiple, is a number that can be produced by multiplying a number.
+A Multiple, on the other hand is a number that can be produced by multiplying a number.
 {{< rawhtml >}}
 <div class="center">
 <img src="/images/multiples.png" style="width:400px;">